-- 1. Press 🔍 , 1 🗂 , З dof .
+1. Press 🖾 , 1 🖁 , 4 🖽.

 - 2. Choose from the following options:

-- Use to highlight a group, then press view to view the contacts in the selected group.
+- Use to highlight a group, then press resolutions View to view the contacts in the selected group.

-- Press Left Soft Key
+- Press the Left Soft Key

 New to add a new group.

-- Use (\) to highlight a group, then press Right Soft Key >> Options to choose from the following options:
+- Use C to highlight a group, then press the Right Soft Key > Options to choose from the following options:

-Delete/ Send Message/ Rename Group/ Set Ringtone/ Delete All
+Delete/ Send Message/ Rename Group/ Group Ringtone/ Delete All/ Set as Favorite